thegetty/artists-things/content/things/54-will.md

 ---
-title: Will
+title: "Will"
+layout: essay
+order: 154
 owner:
   - first_name: Jean-Baptiste
     last_name: Massé
     years: (1687–1767)
-Type: Document
+type: [Document]

-Theme: Administration, Death, Family, Friendship, Identity, Money, Religion\
+theme: [Administration, Death, Family, Friendship, Identity, Money, Religion]
-Material: Synthetic Materials / Ink, Synthetic Materials / Paper\
+material: [Synthetic Materials / Ink, Synthetic Materials / Paper]
 contributor:
-  -id: "kscott"
+  - id: "kscott"
 ---

 On 2 October 1765, the miniature painter Jean-Baptiste Massé signed and dated his will, put his **quill** down on the oval tray of his silver inkstand, depicted in a late red-chalk self-portrait ([fig. 183](#fig.-183)) and stored the document for safe-keeping.[^1] He was seventy-eight years old and nearing the end of a successful professional career.
 The preparation and writing of this, his last will and testament, must have taken days.
 It runs to thirty-six closely written folio-size pages stitched together with thread.
 The solemn concluding act of Massé’s life was, however, not over.
 He continued to deliberate on the division of his estate.
 On the 8 September 1766, 1 May 20 July September 5 and 17, 1767, he added a succession of codicils modifying the original will and adding a further twenty-four pages secured at the center of the testament with blue ribbon.
 Ten days later the will was deposited with his notary, Maître Guillaume-Charles Bioche and is now filed with acts completed in September 1767 by Bioche et Dulion at the Archives Nationales.[^2]